wuran030/wuran030.github.io/_pages/about-en.md

 Hello everyone,

-I am currently pursuing a PhD in Carbon Neutrality Science and Technology at the School of Energy and Environment, Southeast University.
+I am currently pursuing a PhD in Southeast University.
 As the first author, I have published over ten papers in prestigious journals, including *Annals of Operations Research*, *IEEE Transactions on Engineering Management*, *Nonlinear Dynamics*, *Journal of Environmental Management*, *Chaos, Solitons & Fractals*, *Journal of Forecasting*, and *International Review of Economics & Finance*.
 Additionally, I have participated in multiple projects funded by the National Natural Science Foundation of China and major grants from the Jiangsu Provincial Social Science Foundation.

 My research interests include:
 - Platform Economy